kmc-jp/GoogleHomeNotifier/readme.md

 ## Install

-1. Clone this repository and compile it.
+1. Download VOICEVOX Core and Open JTalk dict (UTF-8)
-2. Download VOICEVOX Core and Open JTalk dict (UTF-8)
+2. Clone this repository and compile it.
-3. (Windows) Move every files in voicevox_core to the GoogleHomeNotifier binary directory
+3. Move every files in voicevox_core to the GoogleHomeNotifier binary directory
 4. Specify settings on `settings/settings.yaml`
 5. Start